-- Providing information to the opposition where they can find an important artefact, hoping that this can keep them distracted enough that you can find a more important or useful item.
+- Providing information to the opposition on where they can find an important artifact, hoping that this can keep them distracted enough that you can find a more important or useful item.

 - Treating your prisoners well, and agreeing on prisoner exchanges, in the hope of your enemies treating their prisoners well as well, and that the enemy forces will surrender instead of fighting to the death.